-The tools that we covered in this article are important, but still remain tools.
-It is important to be able to use it, but more important to understand when they are needed, and when you can do without them.
+The tools that we covered in this article are important, but they still remain tools.
+It is important to be able to use them, but more important to understand when they are needed, and when you can do without them.
 Well-composed personas or maps help to argue and make decisions.
 But do not use them just because it's a popular tool and other companies do it.
 Understand the purposes of the project and synchronize actions with it.

 Got a project in mind?
 We’d love to hear what matters to youContact us